openmrs/openmrs-esm-core/packages/framework/esm-context/README.md

-# openmrs-esm-dynamic-loading
+# openmrs-esm-context

-openmrs-esm-dynamic-loading provides functions for dynamically loading JS files using Webpack Module Federation dynamic remotes.
+openmrs-esm-context provides the AppContext that is useful for sharing contextual state across the application.